slackapi/deno-slack-sdk/README.md

 `DefineFunction` is used to define a custom function and provide Slack with the information required to use it.

-`SlackFunction` uses the definition returned by `DefineFunction` and the your custom executable code to export a Slack usable custom function.
+`SlackFunction` uses the definition returned by `DefineFunction` and your custom executable code to export a Slack usable custom function.

 ### Create a [workflow](https://api.slack.com/automation/workflows)